-- Activities: Plenty on offer including snorkelling, bonfires, boat trips, beach volleyball, ping pong and snooker.
+- Activities: Plenty on offer including snorkeling, bonfires, boat trips, beach volleyball, ping pong, and pool.
 Free use of kayaks and paddleboards.

 The Uprising Beach Resort – Food and Drink

-- Restaurant: The Uprising Restaurant is half indoors and out.
-It offers buffets with a Fijian and Indo-Fijian flavour, seafood specialties, lunchtime specials and live music on weekends.
+- Restaurant: The Uprising Restaurant is half indoors and half out.
+It offers buffets with Fijian and Indo-Fijian flavors, seafood specialties, lunchtime specials, and live music on weekends.

-- Bar: The Main Bar is inside the restaurant, while the Beach Bar provides cocktails, happy hours and live bands on the sand.
+- Bars: The Main Bar is inside the restaurant, while the Beach Bar offers cocktails, happy hours, and live bands on the sand.
 Only open Thursdays to Sundays.